 Becky Rupp (’21)

 “Four years ago when I began my journey at LBC, my goal was to pursue Christian higher education to become better equipped to serve God through serving others, in particular those who are often overlooked or even discarded by the world and, at times, the Church.
 My life up to that point had been a rocky road, marked with addiction, homelessness, single-motherhood and many other hardships.
 I wanted to learn more so that God could use me in unique ways to reach people with similar life stories.
 I first learned about North Star during my third semester at LBC and immediately fell in love with the mission and work they were doing.
 Fast-forward to this past summer.
 I was scrambling to find an organization that would take me on to complete my practicum in the midst of a pandemic, and my academic advisor gave me a list of people to contact.
 On the list was North Star Initiative.
 I contacted (North Star Executive Director) Alicia Corrado, we met, and the rest is history.
 I began my practicum in the fall and almost immediately felt that this was the place for me.
 In December, I was offered a position as a Restoration Coach, which I enthusiastically accepted.
 I have only officially been coaching for a short time, but I feel very strongly that God has led me to The Harbor.
 It is like a dream come true, and I am loving every minute of it.
 Spending time, doing everyday things like grocery shopping and going to appointments, eating meals and having devotions together has given me many opportunities to speak into the lives of these incredible survivors, but more than that, they have spoken into mine and they bless me beyond words!
 Their strength, determination, willingness to learn and grow, passion for the Lord and amazing personalities give me hope for this world to know that God is always working!
-It is often in the small thing—things that are easily overlooked—but I believe in this season God is calling us to look harder and to thank Him for the work He is doing in our lives and the lives around us.”
+It is often in the small things—things that are easily overlooked—but I believe in this season God is calling us to look harder and to thank Him for the work He is doing in our lives and the lives around us.”

 NSI posted on its Instagram account in January 2020 that “a shocking reality is that the average age of a trafficked victim is 13 years old.”
 Additionally, these facts are from the 2019 Data Report by Polaris, which operates the U.S. National Human Trafficking Hotline: